These are links related to the presentation: The Impact of Social Media on Democracy

 NPR: Learning To Spot Fake News – Start With a Gut Check– A great article on specific strategies to learn to spot fake news.
 With a little practice these techniques quickly become second nature.
 If you share one of these links to your Facebook page make it this one.

 Atlantic Council’s Digital Forensics Lab – The DFRLab tracks global disinformation campaigns, fake news stories, covert military developments, and subversive attempts against democracy while teaching the public skills to find and expose attempts to pollute the information space.

 Stop Fake – This site focuses on disinformation targeted at Ukraine.
 One way to learn what is coming is to study what has happened and what is happening in Ukraine.
 It is Russia’s laboratory.
 Tactics that work there are implement in other countries

 Background On Cold War 2.0

-This article is an excellent look at how Facebook evolved from being a site where people shared pictured of their pets and dinner to one of the, if not the main information and news distribution mechanisms.
+The Atlantic: What Facebook Did to American Democracy – This article is an excellent look at how Facebook evolved from being a site where people shared pictured of their pets and dinner to one of the, if not the main information and news distribution mechanisms.
 This article includes many links for even more in-depth understanding of this phenomenon.

-This overview of Putin’s strategic assault on democracy is surprisingly readable for a Congressional report.
+Putin’s Asymmetric Assault on Democracy in Russia and Europe: Implications for U.S. National Security – Ben Cardin’s overview of Putin’s strategic assault on democracy is surprisingly readable for a Congressional report.
 It is a comprehensive, yet understandable overview of the situation.